 Risks and Benefits of Self-Service BI

-The biggest benefit of the Self-Service Analytics and BI platform is that it empowers ordinary business users to become Citizen Data Scientists.
-While performing their daily functions within strict time constraints, the business users will certainly find the self-serve platforms handy and accessible to get their jobs done without much fuss.
+The biggest benefit of the self-service analytics and BI platform is that it empowers ordinary business users to become citizen data scientists.
+While performing their daily functions within strict time constraints, the business users certainly find the self-service platforms handy and accessible for getting their jobs done without much fuss.

 The biggest disadvantage or “risk” of a self-service platform is that users may fail to derive insights from available data, misinterpret the results, or misapply the insights.
-While the human Data Expert knows how to talk to the machine in case of problems, the average business user does not have such skills.
-In many situations the Citizen Data Scientist will be compelled to turn to the real Data Scientists for help and support.
+While the human data expert knows how to talk to the machine in case of problems, the average business user does not have such skills.
+In many situations the citizen data scientist is still compelled to turn to the real data scientists for help and support.

-The data explosion, increasing data types, emerging technologies, and the Cloud will increase the challenges of Self-Service Analytics, despite Data Preparation and data access tools.
-There are certainly important issues that need to be dealt with involving Data Security and Data Governance in Self-Service Analytics platforms, while there is a strong case for a “distributed BI framework” with full attention to security and governance issues.
+The data explosion, increasing data types, emerging technologies, and the cloud have compounded the challenges of self-service analytics, despite data preparation and data access tools.
+Moreover, there are issues that need to be dealt with involving data security and Data Governance in self-service analytics platforms.
+All said, a strong case can be made for a “distributed BI framework” with full attention to security and governance issues.

 In the self-service analytics world, data scientists are still needed to improve business intelligence and help companies make better business decisions.
 While self-service analytics platforms allow users to access and analyze data on their own, it is limited by the user’s knowledge of analytical methodologies.
 Data scientists can enhance BI activities by using predictive analytics and ML power tools to generate predictive insights.